 The Legend of Zelda

-- The Legend of Zelda codifies the three virtues as Power* , Wisdom* and Courage* .
+- The Legend of Zelda codifies the three virtues as Power (Chikara), Wisdom (Chie) and Courage (Yuuki).
 The Triforce, embodying all three, can grant wishes to "one whose heart is in balance".
-The series also plays with the Triforce and its relation to these virtues in the following ways;
+The series also plays with the Triforce and its relation to these virtues in the following ways:

-- In most games in the series Link starts out as the weakest of the three central characters, but he most strongly associated with Couragenote However, he must pass trials themed after each of these virtues (or more abstractly, their corresponding elementsnote ) before he can achieve victory.
-Starting with A Link to the Past, Link usually must get Mac Guffins which symbolize these virtues before he can wield The Master Sword.
-In Ocarina of Time, it's worthy to note that getting the Master Sword was the original final key to receiving the Triforce.
+- In most games Link starts out as the weakest of the three central characters, but the most strongly associated with Courage.note However, he must pass trials themed after each of these virtues (or more abstractly, their corresponding elementsnote ) before he can achieve victory.
+Starting with A Link to the Past, Link usually must gather three Plot Coupons which symbolize these virtues before he can wield The Master Sword.
+It's worth noting that in Ocarina of Time, the Master Sword was the final key to receiving the Triforce.